D4wnstar/aetherwisp/Nuclear physics/Stability/Gamma decay.md

 $$\boxed{K_{R}= \frac{(\Delta E)^{2}}{2Mc^{2}}}$$
 This is tiny: usually in the order somewhere between and 1 and 100 electronvolts.
 Nevertheless, it's not insignificant.
 On the higher end, $100\text{ eV}$ recoils can displace an [[atom]] is a solid state [[crystal]] which can break things at an atomic level.
 This is commonly known as **radiation damage**.
 ### Selection rules
 Gamma decay results in the emission of [[electromagnetic radiation]] from a nucleus.
 We can describe this radiation as a superposition of known radiation shapes, namely regarding the polarity of the radiation.
-We know that radiation from an arbitrary source can be described as a [[multipole expansion]] containing a monopole term, a dipole term, a quadrupole term, etc. Each of these has a characteristic angular distribution, which we can use as a [[basis]] to express any form of radiation.
+We know that radiation from an arbitrary source can be described as a [[multipole expansion]] containing a monopole term, a dipole term, a quadrupole term, etc. Each of these has a characteristic angular distribution, which we can use as a [[Basis]] to express any form of radiation.

 Electric radiation arises from the variation of the [[Electric charge|charge]] distribution inside the nucleus.
-Magnetic radiation instead arises from the variation of nuclear magnetic moment, be it orbital [[angular momentum]] or [[spin]].
+Magnetic radiation instead arises from the variation of nuclear magnetic moment, be it orbital [[angular momentum]] or [[Spin]].
 Within the nucleus, angular momentum (and by extension spin and hence [[parity]]) must be conserved.
 This conservation requirement forbids some transitions and allows some others: we call **selection rules** the set of rules we use to determine which transitions are allowed.

 Consider some gamma decay transition that takes a nucleus from $J_{i}^{P_{i}}$ to $J_{f}^{P_{f}}$.
 From conservation of angular momentum I have
 $$\mathbf{J}_{i}=\mathbf{J}_{f}+\mathbf{L}_{\gamma}$$